MicrosoftDocs/visualstudio-docs/docs/vsto/office-primary-interop-assemblies.md

 When different versions of the PIAs are registered in the global assembly cache, you can face several development issues.
 The added copies of PIAs will help you to avoid such issues.

-For Visual Studio 2017 and later versions, these copies of the PIAs are installed to following shared locations on the development computer:
+For Visual Studio 2017 and later, these copies of the PIAs are installed to following shared locations on the development computer:

 - `%ProgramFiles%\Microsoft Visual Studio\Shared\Visual Studio Tools for Office\PIA\`